-This proxy statement is being furnished to the stockholders of Nabi Biopharmaceuticals ("Nabi") in connection with the solicitation of proxies by our board of directors for use at a special meeting of stockholders to be held on [], 2012 at [] a.m. local time, and at any reconvened meeting following any adjournment or postponement thereof.
-The special meeting will be held at [].
-The purpose of the special meeting is for our stockholders to consider and vote upon certain proposals in connection with the transaction contemplated by the Merger Implementation Agreement, dated as of April 22, 2012, as it may be amended or supplemented (the "Transaction Agreement"), by and among Nabi and Biota Holdings Limited, a Melbourne, Australia company ("Biota"), pursuant to which each outstanding ordinary share of Biota capital stock will be acquired by Nabi in exchange for newly issued shares of Nabi common stock pursuant to a scheme of arrangement under Australian corporate law, and Biota will become a wholly-owned subsidiary of Nabi (the "Transaction" or the "scheme of arrangement").
+This proxy statement is being furnished to the stockholders of Nabi Biopharmaceuticals ("Nabi") in connection with the solicitation of proxies by our board of directors for use at a special meeting of stockholders to be held on September 24, 2012 at 10:00 a.m. local time, and at any reconvened meeting following any adjournment or postponement thereof.
+The special meeting will be held at The Bethesda Marriott Hotel, 5151 Pooks Hill Road, Bethesda, Maryland.
+The purpose of the special meeting is for our stockholders to consider and vote upon certain proposals in connection with the transaction contemplated by the Merger Implementation Agreement, dated as of April 22, 2012, as amended as of August 6, 2012, as it may be amended or supplemented (the "Transaction Agreement"), by and among Nabi and Biota Holdings Limited, a Melbourne, Australia company ("Biota"), pursuant to which each outstanding ordinary share of Biota capital stock will be acquired by Nabi in exchange for newly issued shares of Nabi common stock pursuant to a scheme of arrangement under Australian corporate law, and Biota will become a wholly-owned subsidiary of Nabi (the "Transaction" or the "scheme of arrangement").

 The following summary highlights selected information in this proxy statement and may not contain all of the information that may be important to you.
 Accordingly, you are urged to read carefully this entire proxy statement, including the attached annexes, and the other documents to which this proxy statement refers you in order for you to fully understand the Transaction.
-See "Where You Can Find More Information" beginning on page 142 of this proxy statement.
+See "Where You Can Find More Information" beginning on page 145 of this proxy statement.
 Each item in this summary refers to the page of this proxy statement on which that subject is discussed in more detail.